Patryk0408/Patryk0408/README.md

 ### <div align="center"> Let's talk! </div>

 <div align="center"> I'm always open to new projects whenever I have the time.
-If you have a website, dashboard or mobile app in mind and need some help to make your ideas come to life, feel free to conatct me 🤞</div>
+If you have a website or dashboard in mind and need some help to make your ideas come to life, feel free to conatct me 🤞</div>

 ---